net-lisias-kspu/AirPark/README.md

 	- You recognize and respect any trademarks
 	- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 	- You credit the author and republish the copyright notices on your works where the code is used.
-	- You relicense (and fully comply) your works using GPL 2.0 (or later)
+	- You relicense (and fully comply) your works using GPL 2.0
 	- You don't mix your work with GPL incompatible works.

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.